 The shoulders should never droop over your sleeves; if this occurs, the suit is too big.
 Instead, the shoulders should rest naturally on your body and be comfortable.
 If they hang over your body, the suit looks like it's wearing you.
 On the other hand, if the suit restricts your upper torso and arm movements, the jacket is too tight.
 Again, looking dapper shouldn't come at the expense of comfort.

-5. JACKET WAIST
+5. SUIT JACKET WAIST (JACKET CLOSURE)

 When you wear the suit jacket, the top button, when fastened, should have a slight pull but never too many ripples or creases emanating from the button.
 An easy visual reference to look for is a dramatic "X" shape when standing naturally; a subtle "X" shape is fine.
 If you have measured your waste correctly and still encounter these stark ripples and creases, size up or lose weight.
 When buttoning your jacket, fasten the top button, never the bottom button.